Voilett-Roze/asus/User-scripts.md

 Called before all system services are stopped, usually on a reboot.

 ### wan-start
 Called after the WAN interface came up.
-Good place to put scripts that depend on the WAN interface (for example, to update an IPv6 tunnel, or a dynamic DNS service).
+Good place to put scripts that depend on the WAN interface (e.g. to update an IPv6 tunnel or a dynamic DNS service).
 The Internet connection is unlikely to be active when this script is run.
 Add a `sleep` line to delay running until the connection is complete, or loop until your command succeeds.

 ### firewall-start
 Called after the firewall got started and filtering rules have been applied.
 This is where you will usually put your own custom rules in the filter table (but _not_ the NAT table).
 The script receives the WAN interface name (e.g. `ppp0`) as an argument which can be used in the script using `$1`.

 ### nat-start
 Called after NAT rules (i.e. port forwards and such) have been applied to the NAT table.
-This is where you will want to put your own NAT table custom rules.
-For example, a port forward that only allows connections coming from a specific IP.
+This is where you will want to put your own NAT table custom rules (e.g. a port forward that only allows connections coming from a specific IP).

 ### init-start
 Called right after JFFS got mounted, and before any of the services get started.
 This is the earliest part of the boot process where you can insert something.